-Editor’s note: The following account of the German light cruiser Emden’s famous raiding career is extracted from World’s War Events, edited by Allen L. Churchill (published 1919).
+Editor’s note: The following account of the German light cruiser Emden’s famous raiding career is extracted from World’s War Events, Vol. I, edited by Allen L. Churchill (published 1919).
 All spelling in the original.

 “We on the Emden had no idea where we were going, as on August 11, 1914, we separated from the cruiser squadron, escorted only by the coaler Markomannia.
 Under way, the Emden picked up three officers from German steamers.
 That was a piece of luck, for afterward we needed many officers for the capturing and sinking of steamers, or manning them when we took them with us.
 On September 10 the first boat came in sight.
 We stop her.
 She proves to be a Greek tramp, chartered from England.
 On the next day we met the Indus, bound for Bombay, all fitted up as a troop transport, but still without troops.
 That was the first one we sunk.
 The crew we took aboard the Markomannia.
 ‘What’s the name of your ship?’ the officers asked us.
 ‘Emden!
 Impossible.
 Why, the Emden was sunk long ago in battle with the Ascold!’